nbazzeghin/CIT2243-Hugo-Blog/content/posts/print-server.md

 Once that is complete you can start printing whatever you would like to PDF documents with the `lp` command.

 Need to print the contents of a log file to a PDF, `cat file.log | lp` and in your ~/PDF folder a new PDF will be created.
 Want the manual page for lp in a PDF?
-No propblem! `man lp | lp`
+No problem! `man lp | lp`

 There is a lot of other printer commands you can check out after doing this install.
 Check out https://www.cups.org/doc/options.html for more info.